msutjipt/Face_Verification_with_SiameseCNN/README.md

-# Data Analytics 2 - Case Study Group 02
+# Data Analytics 2 - Face Verification Case Study

 ## 1. Background and Task Description
 This project is based on a case study as part of the course Data Analytics 2 in the Master of Information Systems at the